mgreiler/se-unlocked-website/src/posts/getting-ready-for-a-billion-dollar-business.md

   - "on"
 ---

-In this episode, I talk to Max Stoiber.
-Max is a JavaScript Engineer that is in love with React and Node, and also a fellow Austrian.
+Max Stoiber is a JavaScript Engineer that is in love with React and Node, and also a fellow Austrian.
 He has a track record in the open-source world, worked for Gatsby, and Github, and also is a successful entrepreneur.

 **We talk about:**